How to Sell a Business: 5 Tips to Follow

-To successfully sell a business requires a lot of preparation, attention to detail and organization.
+To successfully sell a business requires a lot of preparation, attention to detail, and organization.
 Most sellers badly underestimate both what needs to be done and what to do if a buyer comes along.
-A good rule of thumb is that it takes 10 buyer inquiries to reach a potential and qualified buyer.
+A good rule of thumb is that it takes 10 buyer inquiries to reach the potential and qualified buyers.
 There is no shortage of buyers; there is a shortage of qualified and motivated buyers so if you find one; you need to have you’re “A” game ready.

 Here are 5 tips to help you prepare and get organized.

 1. Assuming you know what the buyer wants.

 Buying a business is a unique experience with every transaction unique.
 Assuming you understand the needs, wants, and motivations of a buyer is a bad practice as a smart buyer will not reveal their true motivations.

 2. Failing to understand the buyer’s objectives and if the business meets their needs.

 Assuming you know what the buyer wants is different clearly understand what the buyer wants to know from you and whether or not this is the right business for them to buy.
 If you can meet the criteria the buyer gives you…you are on your way even though the criteria may not ultimately be what the buyer says to you.

 3. Improper pre-sale planning and failing to be organized.